inkyvoxel/markbrady.net/src/index.md

 I am a London based software engineer who loves building web applications in highly collaborative teams.

-I have over a decade of experience building full-stack web applications.
+I have over 15 years of experience building full-stack web applications.
 My expertise centres on using the .NET stack in cloud environments, but I always embrace the opportunity to try new technologies.

 In addition to building web applications, I have a particular passion for:
 - Automating boring tasks